rodney-claude1/rodney-claude1/README.md

 </div>
 ```

-Above, you'll see this pattern often - notice that we have one `<div>` tag with an id attribute of `content`, and inside this tag, we have two other `<div>` tags, one for a sidebar and one for a main section of the page.
+Above, you'll see this pattern often - notice that we have one `<div>` tag with an attribute `id='content'`, and inside this tag, we have two other `<div>` tags, one for a sidebar and one for a main section of the page.
 The _content_ `<div>` is the parent of both the _sidebar_ and _main_ `<div>`, while _sidebar_ and _main_ are siblings.
-Notice the indentation - this is extremely important as it clearly and visually spells out these hierarchical relationship.
+Notice the indentation - this is extremely important as it clearly and visually spells out these hierarchical relationships.

 Indentation and relationships of tags (and code blocks) are the things newcomers struggle with the most!
 Be vigilant here!

 ## Lesson Steps